chrisryan91/PremierLeagueTable/README.md

 ### Bugs
 #### Solved Bugs

 - There were many bugs in both the functions to update the spreadsheets.
 Wrong values were inputted in the right places.
-Right values were inputted in the wrong places.
+The right values were inputted in the wrong places.
 It took a combing with a fine toothcomb but the values entered for each cell are correct.

 - The function to